mkv25-games/LD30/design/tasklist.md

 + Sexier graphics for player interface
 + Sexier graphics for cards
 + Sexy animated graphics for linking bases
-+ Animations for game actions
++ Animations for game actions, for example movement
 + Animate resources being gathered
 + Replay feature to see last turn
 + Add number of worlds to player stats bar